nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 But in python rather than comparing whether the data stored in variable `a` equals 10, it will assign 10 to the variable.

-The way this was solved is to use two equals symbols for comparing things:
+The way this was solved, is to use two equals symbols for comparing things:

 ```python
 a == 10